It can’t be denied that headphones have become a mainstay in everyone’s lives.

 Bose Quietcomfort 25 Overview

-In terms of comfort, the Bose QuietComfort 25 headphones don’t compromise.
+In terms of comfort, I can tell you that the Bose QuietComfort 25 headphones do NOT compromise.
 By using these headphones, you can expect:

 - Earpads made of soft leather combined with memory foam cushion for a superb sense of relaxation for laid-back music.